-On January 29, 2018, Alaska became a beneficiary of the Volkswagen Settlement Environmental Mitigation Trust.
-AEA has developed a Beneficiary Mitigation Plan as required by the Trust Agreement through public input.
-The Plan summarizes how the State proposes to allocate the mitigation funds among the various Eligible Mitigation Actions to reduce NOx emissions.
-Alaska will disburse the $8.125 million fund as follows:
+On January 29, 2018, Alaska became a beneficiary of the VW Settlement Environmental Mitigation Trust.
+AEA developed a Beneficiary Mitigation Plan as required by the Trust Agreement through public input.
+After consideration of the public support for school bus replacement, AEA amended the Plan, eliminating the allocation of commercial marine vessel upgrades to allow for additional school bus replacement.
+The Plan, as amended, summarizes how the State proposes to allocate the mitigation funds among the various Eligible Mitigation Actions to reduce NOx emissions.
+Alaska anticipates disbursing the $8.125 million fund as follows:

-Eligible Mitigation Action 2 includes the repower or replacement of Types A-D school buses.
-Vehicles eligible for scrappage and repower or replacement include those with engine model years of 2009 or older.
+Eligible Mitigation Action 2 includes the repower or replacement of Types A-D school buses with engine model years of 2009 or older.
 The engines/buses may be replaced with new cleaner diesel engines/vehicles, alternative fueled engines/vehicles (e.g., CNG, propane, electric hybrid), or all-electric engines/vehicles.

-Two requests for applications (RFA) will be released for the upgrade/replacement of eligible school buses, each allowing for the disbursement of up to $1.7 million.
-Applications for school bus upgrade/replacement are being accepted now through June 14, 2019.
-The second solicitation will be released in fall 2019.
-As described in Table 2 of the Plan, school bus projects will be evaluated based on:
+Two requests for applications (RFA) were released in 2019 for the upgrade/replacement of eligible school buses.
+As described in Table 2 of the Plan, school bus projects were evaluated based on:

 Eligible Mitigation Action 2 includes the repower or replacement of Classes 4-8 shuttle or transit buses.
 Vehicles eligible for scrappage and repower or replacement include those with engine model years of 2009 or older.
 The engines/buses may be replaced with new cleaner diesel engines/vehicles, alternative fueled engines/vehicles (e.g., CNG, propane, electric hybrid), or all-electric engines/vehicles.

 To fully leverage federal funds for projects in rural Alaska, Alaska intends to set aside approximately $250,000 of the EMT annually for the state’s voluntary match under the State DERA program for five years.
 VW State Trust funds will be made available for these projects winter 2018/2019, spring 2019, spring 2020 and spring 2021.
-The Alaska Energy Authority will determine which projects receive VW Trust funding based on the same criteria used to prioritize state Rural System Power Upgrade (RPSU) projects.
+AEA will determine which projects receive VW Trust funding based on the same criteria used to prioritize state Rural System Power Upgrade (RPSU) projects.

-The following grant funding opportunities and loans are available that may be used as match for projects that are eligible for Volkswagen Trust funding.
+The following grant funding opportunities and loans are available that may be used as match for projects that are eligible for VW Trust funding.